Student Experience

 • Bocce Club

-Interested students should contact Dr. Barbera.
+Interested students should contact Dr. Barbera before showing up at a meeting.

 • Boosters Club

-Interested students should contact Ms. Jefferson.
+Interested students should contact Mr. O’Dwyer or Mr. Winters.

 • Business and Investment Club

 The Loyola Business Club is a student-driven group aimed at providing learning opportunities for students at all grade levels to learn about different aspects of business.
 They run a MarketWatch Investment Simulation that gives participants an opportunity to test investment strategies and utilize information that they learn in meetings.
 The club also hears from alumni and other speakers about their experiences in a wide range of fields.
 There is an opportunity every week for students to share relevant news and topics they find intriguing.
+The Business and Investment Club meets on the second and fourth Thursday of each month.

 Interested students should contact Mrs. Yancisin or Mr. Trice.